• Share this on:

 Tips:

-• Check online shopping platforms for swimwear such as Yoox (luxury and upper-middle market segments) Zalando (all market segments) or Asos (middle and budget market) for inspiration on styles and colours.
+• Visit online shopping platforms for swimwear such as YOOX (luxury and upper-middle market segments), Zalando (all market segments) and ASOS (middle and budget market) to get inspiration on styles and colours.

-• Find your inspiration in the luxury segment but never copy the styles.
+• You can find inspiration in the luxury segment, but never copy the styles.

-• Follow the economic situation in the country you choose to focus on and develop a suitable price strategy.
+• Follow the economic situation in your target market and develop a suitable price strategy.

-• If you want to target European end-consumers, try selling via platforms such as Alibaba, Wish and Amazon.
-Most online consumers are in Northwestern Europe.
+• If you want to target European end consumers, try platforms such as Alibaba, Wish, Amazon or Wolf & Badger (for small independent and/or sustainable brands).
+Most online consumers live in countries in Europe’s northwest.
 You will need to invest in a webshop, stock, order management and customer service.
-Your biggest challenge will be return policies and a lack of brand awareness, making it difficult to find buyers outside the budget market.
+Your biggest challenges will be return policies and a lack of brand awareness.

-• Online multi-brand retailers such as Zalando, Asos and Yoox sell existing swimwear brands and may develop their own private collections, mostly value brands.
-They can detect market interest very quickly and will immediately react to sales data.
-Usually, such companies will place a small test order first.
-If the item is selling well, they will place the actual production order.
+• Online multi-brand retailers such as Zalando, ASOS and YOOX sell existing swimwear and other brands and often develop their own private collections, mostly value brands.
+They can detect market interest very fast and immediately respond to sales data.
+Such companies usually place a small test order first.
+Then, if the item is selling well, they place an actual production order.
 Fast delivery is a must.

-• Swimwear brands such as Vilebrequin, Brunotti and Protest typically develop a collection 12 months in advance.
+• Apparel brands typically develop their collections 6 to 9 months in advance.
 You will need a large sample room, as brands require salesman samples (SMS) of each collection style.
-Every sample needs to be ‘actual’: looking exactly like the product will in the shop, with branded hangtags and accessories.
+Every salesman sample needs to be current, meaning it must look exactly like the product will in the shop, with branded hangtags and accessories.
 It may take many months before orders are placed.

-• Intermediaries (agents or traders/importers/private label companies) sell your product on to buyers up the value chain.
-They are price focused and require flexibility in quantities and qualities.
-Some are located near or in the production countries and primarily do sourcing and logistics, such as Li & Fung.
-Others such as Dr. Rehfeld and Trademarktex work from Europe and also do market research, design and stock keeping.
-Their service level determines the commission rate that intermediaries charge.
+• Intermediaries such as agents, traders, importers and private label companies will sell your product on to buyers up the value chain.
+They are extremely price-focused and require flexibility in quantities and qualities.
+Some are located near or in the production countries and primarily do sourcing and logistics, such as Fashion Linq.
+Others, such as Fully Fashion, work from Europe and also do market research, design and stock-keeping.
+Their service level determines what commission rate they charge.

 What is the most interesting channel for you?